-A patronage dividend is profit-sharing, plain and simple.
+Patronage dividends, or refunds, are the cooperative method of sharing a co-op’s earnings with its owners in profitable years.
 As owners of the co-op, you also own the profits, and a patronage dividend system allows us to share and reinvest those profits in a transparent, mutually beneficial way.

 How do Patronage Dividends Work?

-The amount of the dividend varies from year to year based on how much profit the co-op made from owner purchases and the need to fund any upcoming projects.
-In years that the co-op does well, the owners share in that success by getting a larger dividend.
+The amount of the dividend varies from year to year based on how much profit the co-op made from member purchases and the need to fund any upcoming projects.
+In years that the co-op does well, the members share in that success by getting a larger dividend.
 If the co-op has a leaner year due to increased competition or has a need for reinvestment, it can choose to save more internally and distribute less.
 If the co-op has no profit, no patronage dividend will be distributed.

 Whether distributed or retained, patronage dividends reduce the co-op’s tax obligations and keep more money circulating in the local economy.
-According to the IRS, the Board can choose to distribute anywhere from 20%-100% of the refund amount as cash to owners.
+According to the IRS, the Board can choose to distribute anywhere from 20%-100% of the refund amount as cash to members.
 Since the IRS allows the co-op to retain up to 80 percent of the allocation, the retained portion provides a tax-free and interest-free way to cover capital expenses for the business (new equipment, store improvements, capital accumulation for growth opportunities, etc.).

 Retained equity is redeemed when the Board determines that it is no longer needed for capital purposes.
 Retained patronage is an important factor in our co-op’s financial health.
-Owner equity helps us to obtain financing, increases operational flexibility, and ensures adequate cash flow for the business.
+Member equity helps us to obtain financing, increases operational flexibility, and ensures adequate cash flow for the business.

 During years when the co-op is profitable, can you further explain the retained amount?

 The retained amount is set by the Board after reviewing the previous year’s financial returns.
 As with any business that you own, it is necessary to reinvest profit to keep the business functioning properly and to help it thrive and compete.
-Most co-ops, including Co+opportunity, use a 20/80 split in order to build capital.
+Most co-ops, including Co-opportunity, use a 20/80 split in order to build capital.
 The retained portion gives the co-op resources to use for various opportunities.
-Patronage Refunds are not large sums of money, but when aggregated, they benefit the cooperative’s growth opportunities in a significant way.
+Patronage refunds are not large sums of money, but when aggregated, they benefit the cooperative’s growth opportunities in a significant way.

 What is the “capital account”?